Together for Learning

-‘Together for Learning’ - Education for refugee, other forcibly-displaced and host community children and youth
+Education for refugee, other forcibly displaced, and host community children and youth

-- forcibly-displaced from their home region, due to violence, natural disasters or other external causes;
+- forcibly displaced from their home region, due to violence, natural disasters or other causes

 - living in host communities where refugees or displaced people are staying

-Together we aim to drive community, national and global change to ensure that all children have access to quality education and that nobody gets left behind.
+Together, we aim to drive community, national and global change to make sure that all children and youth have access to quality education and that nobody gets left behind.

-This campaign aligns with Canada’s existing policies on education.
+- Alignment with Canada’s existing policies on education

 Key areas of work